textcreationpartnership/A03186/README.md

 ##Content Summary##

 #####Body#####

-A New ballad intituled, I have fresh cheese and creame to a new tune.1610Approx.
-4 KB of XML-encoded
+1. A new Ballad intituled, I haue fresh Cheese and Creame.
+To a new Tune.

 #####Back#####
-A New ballad intituled, I have fresh cheese and creame to a new tune.1610Approx.
-4 KB of XML-encoded **Types of content**
+Imprinted at London by W. W. 16
+**Types of content**

   * There are 89 **verse** lines!